GSMuller/GSMuller/README.md

 **`📈 Economics | Data Science 💻`**

-My name is Giovanni Müller, I am 22 years old from Curitiba, Paraná, Brazil.
-I have a background in Systems Analysis and Development from the Pontifícia Universidade Católica do Paraná (PUCPR) and am currently completing a degree in Economics at Universidade Franciscana do Paraná (FAE).
-I am passionate about Economics and Applied Statistics and a member of the Brazilian Statistical Association.
+My name is Giovanni Müller, I’m a 22-year-old data analyst and economics student based in Curitiba, Brazil, with a strong foundation in Systems Analysis and Development (PUCPR) and currently completing a Bachelor’s degree in Economics at FAE University.

+I’m deeply passionate about the intersection of Economics, Data Analysis, and Applied Statistics — exploring how technology and quantitative methods can enhance business intelligence, financial planning, and decision-making.

+Throughout my academic and professional journey, I’ve developed a growing interest in how data-driven insights can support strategic management and controlling processes.
+I’m especially motivated by projects that merge economic reasoning with programming and automation, transforming raw data into actionable intelligence.

+My long-term goal is to specialize in data analysis and controlling, building solutions that connect technical precision with strategic vision, helping organizations make smarter, evidence-based decisions.

 ---